 - 1.1.
 "Earth's issuing a distress call... a planet on the brink", the United Nations Secretary General stated in the latest State of the Global Climate report (see ref 1).
 Amid the triple planetary threat posed by climate change, biodiversity loss, and pollution, the need for action on all fronts has never been greater. - 1.2.
 Transport is a significant contributor to emissions both globally and nationally.
 Emissions from domestic transport made up 25% of Scotland's total greenhouse gas emissions in 2019.
-To change this, the Scottish Government aims to transform Scotland's transport system from one based on fossil fuels to one based on renewable energy and active travel.
+To change this, the Scottish Government aims to transform Scotland's transport system from one based on fossil fuels to one based on renewable energy and active travel (walking, wheeling, and cycling).
 Furthermore, many journeys are short distance.
 17% of journeys in Scotland in 2019 were under 1 km, and more than half (54%) were under 5 km.
 Lots of short distance trips offer real opportunities for increased active travel or use of public transport. - 1.3.
 However, emissions should not be considered in isolation.
-Transport, and more specifically road transport, is linked with an array of adverse mental and physical health impacts linked to air pollution from tailpipe emissions and particulate matter (PM) from tyre and brake wear, noise, congestion and road traffic collisions. - 1.4.
-Travel planning supports the implementation of sustainable transport interventions such as active travel, public transport, and trip sharing.
+Transport, and more specifically road transport, is linked with an array of adverse mental and physical health impacts linked to air pollution from tailpipe emissions and particulate matter (PM) from tyre and brake wear, noise, congestion and road traffic collisions.
+Furthermore, active travel improvements have the potential to positively impact greenspace and biodiversity and strengthen climate change adaptation measures.
+As explained in later sections, access to spaces is as important as movement between spaces. - 1.4.
+Travel planning supports the implementation of sustainable transport interventions such as active travel, public transport, and journey sharing.
 As well as positive environmental impacts, these modes of travel also have both physical and mental health benefits. - 1.5.
-This document considers the current challenges around travel to NHS sites (including car parking concerns) and proposes best practice solutions which can address these issues for the benefit of staff, patients, and visitors. - 1.6.
-The document also: - considers transport options which benefit both the environment and wider population health - identifies what can be done to encourage and motivate staff, patients, and visitors to adopt more sustainable means of travel and what Boards can do to help facilitate this - identifies crucial elements which can determine the success of any travel interventions, such as partnership working - makes suggestions on how to monitor travel to NHS sites, allowing the success of any travel interventions to be assessed - identifies links to other assessment tools for consideration
+This document considers the current challenges around travel to NHS sites (including car parking concerns) and proposes best practice solutions which can address these issues for the benefit of staff, patients, and visitors.
+However, there can be significant variations in access to effective public transport between urban and rural settings and, as a result, different NHS boards will have different challenges depending on their geography. - 1.6.
+The document also: - considers transport options which benefit both the environment and wider population health - identifies what can be done to encourage and motivate staff, patients, and visitors to adopt more sustainable means of travel and what NHS boards can do to help facilitate this

+- identifies crucial elements which can determine the success of any travel interventions, such as partnership working - makes suggestions on how to monitor travel to NHS sites, allowing the success of any travel interventions to be assessed - identifies links to other assessment tools for consideration